f1scher7/twoja-opinia/README.md

       - Admin can return to the dashboard.

    8. **Log out**
-      - Admin can return to the login window.
+      - Admin can log out and return to the login window.
 ## Autor

 Maks Szyło - maksymilian.fischer7@gmail.com